Mashamole/Cool_Projects/README.md

 9. Set up Proxy for browsing sites / Check if proxy can be hosted on a public cloud

 10. Create an image of current OS and Linux OS

+11. Learn to create a Dockerfile for application and deploy to Cloud environment